Frontify/guideline-blocks/readme.md

 ### Troubleshooting

-If you encounter this error: `Error: Cannot find module 'open'` try to solve the problem with the following steps:
+If you encounter any error with the CLI, you can troubleshoot the problem with the following steps:

 1. Clone the `frontify-cli` repository
     ```